The first day of school is coming up soon, and you want to be prepared for students when they walk through the door.

 Provide a sequencing graphic organizer, or have students respond in their writing workshop notebooks.

 They’ll sequence the day into 6 to 8 parts, describing each section.
-Afterwards, students discuss their sequencing timelines with the class or a partner.
+Afterward, students discuss their sequencing timelines with the class or a partner.

 Cultivate a growth mindset and an environment of positivity on the first day of school by having students create positive affirmation posters.